PhillipBankPlc/pgw/source/index.html.md

 Variable | Description
 -------------- | --------------
 token_type | Token type to authorize in request header to [Initiate](#initiate-payment) and [Check](#check-payment)
-expires_in | Expiration of token in Milliseconds access_token | Token to authorize in request header to [Initiate](#initiate-payment) and [Check](#check-payment)
+expires_in | Expiration of token in milliseconds access_token | Token to authorize in request header to [Initiate](#initiate-payment) and [Check](#check-payment)